yeonghoey/the-plain/_posts/2016-10-14-witchmercy.md

 - ...

 These are all considered as `2 5 11`.
-With this simplification, The algorithm becomes easier and faster.
+With this simplification, the algorithm becomes easier and faster.

 ## Result
-With `p = 1/40`, I got following result:
+With `p = 1/40`, I got the following result:

 ```
 34900.83, [2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2, 2]